 The project increases the yields of small farming families.
 Thus, the livelihood of the population of the community of Kiéché is sustainably improved.
 Through agroecology, better adaptation to the effects of climate change is achieved.
 Particular focus is placed on rain-fed agriculture and vegetable growing.
-Studies on site have shown that these forms of agriculture are most suitable for the region.
+Studies on site have shown that these forms of agriculture are the most suitable for the region.

-Local seeds are of existential importance for people and the environment: small farmers use climate-adapted seed mixtures to produce a rich harvest.
+Local seeds are of vital importance for people and the environment: small farmers use climate-adapted seed mixtures to produce a rich harvest.
 Families benefit from a balanced diet and a strengthened immune system.
 The soil becomes more resistant and richer in nutrients.

 “Local” is the solution

 From seed to harvest sale: the production chain of the entire project is autonomous.
-The local families benefit from increased yields and harvest surpluses are invested: In addition to their cultivated fields, the smallholder families can plant their own vegetable gardens, start a goat or chicken farm and invest in education.
+The local families benefit from increased yields and harvest surpluses are invested.
+In addition to their cultivated fields, the smallholder families can plant their own vegetable gardens, start a goat or chicken farm and invest in education.

 In this way, hope and a future for an entire community grows from a small seed.